Sana-Aparna123/terraformcodebase/ReadMe.md

    - export AWS_REGION = ''
 * source ~/.bashrc
 * update the access key and secret key details in  "~/.aws/credentials" file.

+### Git Topics Discussed
+* Creating repo and pushing code to remote repos in Github.
+* Creaing branches based on user stories.
+* Pushing the branch to remote repo and raising the Pull Request.
+* Inviting collaborators and assign as reviewer for approval.
+* Deleting the branches once the PR is approved and merged.